 If the home appraisal comes back and states that the house is worth $300,000, but you made an offer of $310,000, the bank will most likely only lend you $300k.
 You will then either be stuck with paying the additional $10k out of pocket, or you may try to renegotiate the price with the sellers to see if they would be willing to come down.
 Or you may lose the house altogether.

-Also, the mortgage lender will usually set up the home appraisal so you can take this time to focus on other homeownership tasks that need to be finished up.
+Also, the mortgage lender will usually set up the home appraisal so you can take this time to focus on the next task at hand.

 Congratulations, you’re a homeowner!
 Your real estate agent should help you map out the last details, such as when and where you should sign all the papers to take ownership of the house and, of course, the handing over of the keys.
 Welcome to your new home.